pkolyvas/nightscout-as-code-aws/README.md

 # Nightscout as Code

+# NaC on AWS

 This repo contains all the pieces of to run Nightscout-as-Code (NaC).
 With a few straightforward commands you'll be able to spin up and run Nightscout.

 ## Goal

-The goal of this project is to make it *relatively* straightforward to deploy Nightscout CGM.
+The goal of this project is to make it *relatively* straightforward to deploy Nightscout CGM, on almost any platform, now that Heroku no longer offers a free tier.
 ## Approach

 This project * **does not** provide a free alternative* to Heroku.
 Rather it takes the position that these files can be easily run anywhere.
 We've even provided the ability to spin up and run Nightscout on AWS with very little effort.